MulintiShaikWajid/RestaurantManagementSystem/README.md

 Process:
 * Clone the project and have node installed
-* Create a database and install DDL.sql, restaurant_data.sql
+* Create a database and install DDL.sql, restaurant_data.sql(run 'python3 insert.py' to get restaurant_data.sql from the CSVs in data/)
 * Make sure that database is running and credentials in rms/utils/database.js are correct
 * In rms directory, run 'npm install' and then 'npm run start'
 * Now, you can open the website in 'localhost:3000/login'